 Does Luxembourg maintain a list of sanctioned individuals and entities?

-Yes.
-The Grand-ducal Regulation of 29 October 2010 lists the natural and legal persons, entities or groups who are subject to sanctions and prohibitions.
-As well, the CSSF and the Ministry of Finance’s websites contain links to a consolidated list of individuals and entities subject to EU financial sanctions.
+The Grand-ducal regulation of 29 October 2010 enforcing the Law designates the natural and legal people, entities or groups who are subjected to the measures and prohibitions.
+The CSSF and the Minister of Finance websites contain a link to a consolidated list of individuals and entities subject to EU financial sanctions.

 Are there any other lists related to sanctions?

-Yes.
-The CSSF’s website also contains links to lists of persons and entities connected to both Al Qaeda and the Taliban/Afghanistan.
+The CSSF website also contains links to lists of persons and entities connected to both Al-Qaida and the Taliban/Afghanistan.

 Does Luxembourg have a licensing or authorisation system in place?

-Yes.
-The Minister of Finance is authorised to deal with questions and challenges regarding the implementation of sanctions and restrictive measures.
+The Minister of Finance is competent to deal with any questions and challenges regarding the implementation of the prohibitions and restrictive measures.